Introduction

 - Types of Aggregates:

-- Fine Aggregates: Sand or crushed stone particles smaller than 4.75 mm.
+- Fine Aggregates: These include sand or crushed stone particles that are smaller than 4.75 mm.

-- Coarse Aggregates: Gravel or crushed stone particles larger than 4.75 mm.
+- Coarse Aggregates: This category encompasses gravel or crushed stone particles larger than 4.75 mm.

 - Importance: